Custom NPCs

 - Non-Physical NPCs: Invisible contacts for messaging and phone interactions

-- Modular Components: Appearance, Dialogue, Schedule, Customer, and Relationship systems
+- Modular Components: Appearance, Dialogue, Schedule, Customer, Dealer, Supplier, and Relationship systems

 - Save/Load Integration: Full persistence support with the game's save system